Skip to main content

 Used exports

-Mark specific exports as always-used for convention-based frameworks where exports are consumed by name at runtime:
+Mark specific exports as always-used for convention-based frameworks.
+These are exports consumed by name at runtime:

 {